 Get in some exercise

 Physical activity helps release endorphins and other chemicals that make you feel good.
-In addition to making you feel good, you’re less tired and more productive because you have more energy.
+Additionally, you’re less tired and more productive because you have increased energy.

 Carve out quiet time

 Try a daily meditation, prayer or reflection to calm the mind and get over what’s weighing you down.
 You can then see the way forward.